Sampling and Assaying

 Sampling is the selection of articles from the packets which will then be assayed.
 This is done according to set sampling rates based on detailed statistical analysis.

 Assaying is the analysis of an article's composition.
-These days the vast majority of assaying is carried out by X-ray Flourescence Spectroscopy (XRF) which is a entirely non-destructive technique and gives the fineness of the metal in less than 30 seconds.
+These days the vast majority of assaying is carried out by X-ray Fluorescence Spectroscopy (XRF) which is a entirely non-destructive technique and gives the fineness of the metal in less than 30 seconds.

 Occasionally, traditional methods for assaying are used which include touch stone testing, cuppelation, silver titration, and platinum and palladium testing using the ICP-OES (Inductively Coupled Plasma Optical Emission Spectroscopy).